mem0ai/mem0/examples/nextjs/README.md

 ```
 ---

 Once you have your discord bot token and discord app name.
-Create `.env` file and define your discord bot token, discord bot name and endpoint of your embedchain app as shown in `.env.example` file.
+Navigate to `nextjs_discord` folder and create `.env` file and define your discord bot token, discord bot name and endpoint of your embedchain app as shown in `.env.example` file.

 To run the app in development:

 ```bash
 python app.py  #To run the app in development mode
 ```

+Before deploying the app, open `fly.toml` file and update the `name` variable to something unique.
+This is important as `fly.io` requires users to provide a globally unique deployment app name.

 Run `ec deploy` to deploy your app on Fly.io.
 Once you deploy your app, your discord bot will be live!